Unheat/bubble_lyrics/readme.md

 The application requires access to:
 - Spotify API (or similar) for current song information
-- Genius API for synchronized lyrics
+- Textyle API for synchronized lyrics

 ## Installation